-This is a partial list of the most popular security awareness and crime prevention programs and services offered by the Department of Campus Safety and Security to all students and employees.
-A full list of programs and services, as well as additional information and schedules, is available online at go.pba.edu/campus_safety or by calling the Sergeant of the Administration and Communications Bureau (561) 803-2503.
+The below is a partial list of the most popular security awareness and crime prevention programs and services offered by the Department of Campus Safety and Security to all students and employees.

-All programs are either continuous or offered several times throughout the academic year.
-Special programs sessions generally may be requested by any group or organization through the Department of Campus Safety and Security.
+Special programs sessions may be requested by any group or organization through the Department of Campus Safety and Security.
 These programs are designed to inform students and employees about the prevention of crimes, campus security procedures, safety practices, and encourage individual responsibility for personal safety and security as well as the security of others.